 improving the quality and availability of teacher workforce data.

-COAG has also agreed to the development and implementation of a national professional teacher standards framework and an accreditation process for accomplished and leading teachers.
-This reform is a compulsory element of the national partnership.
+COAG also agreed to the development and implementation of national professional standards for teachers and a certification process for highly accomplished and lead teachers.

 Commonwealth funding for this National Partnership is $550 million over five years.
 Of this funding, $50 million is allocated to professional development and support to enable principals to better manage their schools and achieve improved student results.